drips-network/events-processor/README.md

 :warning: **Warning**: This project is currently under active development.

 Drips Event Processor is a custom, read-only backend service for [Drips](https://drips.network).
+It ingests low-level Drips protocol Ethereum events and related IPFS documents in real-time, and produces a database of higher-level entities for the Drips App (such as "Drip Lists" and "Projects").
+This database is then read by the [Drips GraphQL API](https://github.com/drips-network/graphql-api) in order to provide a single, convenient and fast endpoint for querying decentralized data within the Drips Network without complicated client-side logic.

-It ingests Ethereum events in real-time, stores them in a database, and exposes data in form of a GraphQL API.
-As a "read-only" service, it merely acts as a query API layer for on-chain activity, meaning that Ethereum and IPFS remain the source of truth for all activity on Drips.
-In practice, this means that anyone will be able to run an instance of this service and reach the exact same state as Drips' production instance once all past events have been ingested.
+As a "read-only" service, Drips Event Processor and Drips GraphQL API together merely act as a query API layer for on-chain activity, meaning that Ethereum and IPFS remain the source of truth for all activity on Drips.
+In practice, this means that anyone is able to run an instance of this service and reach the exact same state as Drips' production instance once all past events have been ingested.

 <br />